 Q4: What kind of water did you use for preparing ORS?

 1) water from a tube, well or borehole

 4) water from piped water/public tap

-5) water from protected spring
+5) water from a protected spring

 7) water from unprotected/ open shallow well

-8) water from cart with small tank/drum
+8) water from a cart with a small tank/drum

 9) water from tanker-truck